 \textbf{Semi-synthetic setup.} In addition to randomly generated graphs, we use real-world data to generate ground truth causal graphs and learn their SCM parameters.
-We use a base algorithm to learn a causal graph and its parameters which we consider as the ground truth.
-We present analysis with MMHC as base algorithm but we get similar trends for other base algorithms.
-Top $N \in \{10,20,30,40,50,75\}$ most frequent diagnosis codes along with the outcome are selected from the aggregated data, described in \S \ref{sec:expreal}, for generating ground-truth graphs of different sizes.
-The top N codes include an out-of-vocabulary (OOV) variable indicating presence of other less frequent diagnosis codes.
+We use a base algorithm to learn a causal graph and its parameters, which we consider as the ground truth.
+We present an analysis using MMHC as the base algorithm, but we observe similar trends with other base algorithms.
+Top $N \in \{10,20,30,40,50,75\}$ most frequent diagnosis codes, along with the outcome, are selected from the aggregated data, described in Section \ref{sec:expreal}, for generating ground-truth graphs of different sizes.
+The top N codes include an out-of-vocabulary (OOV) variable indicating the presence of other less frequent diagnosis codes.
 This data is used to learn a ground-truth causal model $G_T(\mathbf{V_T}, \mathbf{E_T})$.
-If any edges in the causal model are unoriented, we use orientation support, defined in the Appendix, to orient these edges.
+If any edges in the causal model are unoriented, we use orientation support, as defined in the Appendix, to orient them.
 From the ground-truth causal graph, we estimate the SCM parameters as conditional probability tables (CPT) $p(V_i|pa(V_i, G_T))$.
 Using the CPT and the topological ordering of the ground truth causal DAG, we sample IID semi-synthetic data.

-\textbf{Results.} Next, we present main takeaways from the evaluation of the experiments with an ensemble of MMHC, HC, FGES, PC, and LINGAM~\cite{shimizu-jmlr06} algorithms.
+\textbf{Results.} Next, we present the main takeaways from the evaluation of the experiments with an ensemble of MMHC, HC, FGES, PC, and LINGAM~\cite{shimizu-jmlr06} algorithms.

-\emph{The ensemble approach can rank potential causal hypotheses.} Figure \ref{fig:semisupport} shows the CSL algorithms in an ensemble, for semi-synthetic data, have more than 90\% average agreement (i.e., cause support) for true causes whereas the average agreement for false causes is far less.
+\emph{The ensemble approach can rank potential causal hypotheses.} Figure \ref{fig:semisupport} shows that the CSL algorithms in an ensemble, for semi-synthetic data, have more than 90\% average agreement (i.e., cause support) for true causes, whereas the average agreement for false causes is far less.
 This indicates that CSL algorithms, despite diverse approaches and assumptions, tend to agree more on true causes than on false causes.
-Similarly, as seen in Figure \ref{fig:semisupport}, the estimated total effects for false-positive causes is mostly statistically insignificant ($p \ge 0.05$).
-Synthetic experiments included in Appendix yield a similar result.
-Therefore, the cause support metric, the magnitude of the total effects, and confident scores with p-value obtained from the ensemble help to rank the causal hypotheses.
+Similarly, as seen in Figure \ref{fig:semisupport}, the estimated total effects for false-positive causes are mostly statistically insignificant ($p \ge 0.05$).
+Synthetic experiments included in the Appendix yield a similar result.
+Therefore, the cause support metric, the magnitude of the total effects, and the confidence scores with p-values obtained from the ensemble help rank the causal hypotheses.